rajmundtakacs/jammming/README.md

 - **Spotify Authentication** – log in securely with your Spotify account
 - **Search** – find tracks by title or artist
 - **Playlist Builder** – add and remove tracks in a custom playlist
 - **Save to Spotify** – push your playlist to your Spotify profile with one click
+- **Responsive Design** – fully mobile- and desktop-friendly UI with Tailwind CSS

 ---